Protection of Human Subjects

 Contacting the IRB

-Please send any questions to the Chairperson of ASU’s IRB, Dr. Teresa “Tay” Hack, firstname.lastname@example.org, assistant professor of psychology.
+Please send any questions to the Chairperson of ASU’s IRB, Dr. Teresa “Tay” Hack, firstname.lastname@example.org, associate professor of psychology.